Mortal Kombat II: Retrospective

 GamesRadar called it "the point when the series became great".
-In 2007, GamesRadar included four elements of this game - Dan Forden's "Toasty!" effect during an uppercut (also ranked as the 11th funniest moment in video games by Rich Knight of Complex in 2012), Friendship and Babality finishing moves, and the ceiling spikes Stage Fatality - among the ten greatest things about Mortal Kombat.
+In 2007, GamesRadar included four elements of this game - Dan Forden's "Toasty!" soundbite during an uppercut (also ranked as the 11th funniest moment in video games by Rich Knight of Complex in 2012), Friendship and Babality finishing moves, and the ceiling spikes Stage Fatality - among the ten greatest things about Mortal Kombat.
 Reviewing the PlayStation 3 release in 2007, IGN's Jeff Haynes stated that "Mortal Kombat II still manages to stand up almost 15 years later as one of the best arcade fighters around."
 As late as 2009, many fans still considered MKII to be the best title in the series.
 According to a 2011 article by Mike Harradence of PlayStation Universe, the "bigger, bolder and bloodier" game remains "a firm fan favourite among MK aficionados".
 That year, IGN's Richard George wrote that "Mortal Kombat II is considered by many to be the pinnacle of the series" and called it "still one of the most fun 16-bit fighters to play".
 In 2013, Rich Knight and Hanuman Welch of Complex wrote that "Mortal Kombat II took everything we loved about the original and magnified it by about a million. ...
 We still love this game."
 That same year, Knight and Gus Turner from the same magazine also ranked it as the sixth best 2D fighting game of all time, stating: "Truth be told, the latest MK has nothing on this one.
 Nothing.
 A step up from the original in every way, MK II was, and still is, a solid, violent game that's an essential title to grab for any serious fan of fighting games."
-In 2014, Kevin Wong of Complex wrote: "Today, we remember Mortal Kombat II for its anarchic spirit—the game was endlessly intriguing and weird, and it had an uneasy atmosphere—anything could happen at any given moment.
+In 2014, Kevin Wong of Complex wrote, "Today, we remember Mortal Kombat II for its anarchic spirit—the game was endlessly intriguing and weird, and it had an uneasy atmosphere—anything could happen at any given moment.
 Critics derided Mortal Kombat as meaningless shock value, but its sequel proved those naysayers wrong.
 Mortal Kombat II was a Flawless Victory—irreverent, hilarious, and horrific in equal measures."

 Legacy

 On December 26, 2022, the source code for the game, which included cut content, was uploaded online to GitHub.
 In response, on January 6, 2023, Warner Bros.
-Discovery sent a DMCA take down notice to GitHub, and public access to the repository was disabled as a result.
-The leaker then created a new repository titled "not-mk2" which contained the "Controversies" section of the NetherRealm Studios article on Wikipedia.
+Discovery sent a DMCA takedown notice to GitHub, and public access to the repository was disabled as a result.
+The leaker then created a new repository titled "not-mk2", which contained the "Controversies" section of the NetherRealm Studios article on Wikipedia.